what is forest school?

-Our programmes focus on the wellbeing of the child, combing holistic development, nature play and the great outdoors resulting in creative, independent and resilient life-long learners.
+Our programmes focus on the wellbeing of the child, combining holistic development, nature play and the great outdoors resulting in creative, independent and resilient life-long learners.

 "Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child’s soul"

 What defines Forest School?

 “Come forth into the light of things, Let Nature be your teacher.”